-Section 1.
+- ¶373 Section 1.
 Employees shall be entitled to retirement and survivor benefits pursuant to the terms and conditions of the ordinance entitled Final Amended Ordinance Regarding the Pension and Retirement System, Part II: Pensions and Retirement Provisions, and passed by the Board of Alderman on January 24, 2011.
-For years of credited service prior to July 1, 2005, the employee's retirement benefit shall be 2.5 percent per year of credited service and thereafter it shall be in accordance with the Pension Ordinance.

-The provisions of the Pension Ordinance notwithstanding, all employees covered by this Agreement shall not suffer any reduction in their accrued benefits as of June 30, 2005.

-Section 2.
-Definitions:

-- a.
-The parties agree that the term "employee" or "employees" as used in this Article shall mean and refer to employees as that term is defined in Article I, Sections 1 and 2 of this Agreement. - b.
-Final Average Base Pay shall mean a Participant's highest base pay for two out of the last five years of employment divided by two.
+For years of credited service prior to July 1, 2005, the employee's retirement benefit shall be 2.5 percent per year of credited service and thereafter it shall be in accordance with the Pension Ordinance. - ¶374 The provisions of the Pension Ordinance notwithstanding, all employees covered by this Agreement shall not suffer any reduction in their accrued benefits as of June 30, 2005. - ¶374A The provisions of the Pension Ordinance notwithstanding, for those employees hired by the City on and after July 1, 2023, the rate of participant contribution to be made by those members to the retirement system shall be eight and one-half percent (8.5%) of base pay. - ¶375 Section 2.
+Definitions: - ¶376 a.
+The parties agree that the term "employee" or "employees" as used in this Article shall mean and refer to employees as that term is defined in Article I, Sections 1 and 2 of this Agreement. - ¶377 b.
+Final Average Base Pay shall mean a Participant's highest base pay for two out of the last five years of employment divided by two. - ¶378 Section 3.

-Section 3.
 Eligibility for Normal Retirement.
 Any provision of the said Pension Ordinance to the contrary notwithstanding:

-An employee who has attained ten (10) or more years of service and is therefore vested in the pension plan on or before November 16, 2005, shall be eligible for normal retirement after twenty-five (25) years of service to the City, regardless of age.
+- ¶379 An employee who has attained ten (10) or more years of service and is therefore vested in the pension plan on or before November 16, 2005, shall be eligible for normal retirement after twenty-five (25) years of service to the City, regardless of age. - ¶379A Section 3(a).
+For purposes of participant contributions only: